Linnie Frank Bailey

 Currently, she is the Business & Community Liaison for the Corona-Norco Unified School District Career Technical Education (CTE) Department.
 She also provides CTE consulting and writing services for numerous school districts including Riverside Community College District, Norco College, Desert Regional Colleges, and Central California Colleges.
 Bailey is also the Coordinator of the Youth Education Motivation Program (YEMP).
 YEMP Career Days are held at middle schools throughout the inland area.

-Bailey has taught Bible Study for nearly 20 years and weekly leads a lively group of septuagenarians in Bible Study at a local senior living facility.
+Bailey has taught Bible Study, both in-person and online, for over 20 years.
 She was married for 31 years to the late Greg Bailey.
 She has two children.

 CA State Assembly Rotunda

 Linnie Frank Bailey is a coordinator for the Youth Education Motivation Program (YEMP).
 YEMP 'career days' are held at middle-schools throughout Inland Southern California.
 YEMP speakers represent all industries and experience levels.
 The goal of the program is to motivate students to explore future career options and what it will take to reach their goals.